zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ### Overview

-The Cross Memory Server has two components: a server and its auxiliary address spaces.
+The Cross Memory Server has two components: an angel process server and its auxiliary address spaces.
 Each runs as a started task.
-The Cross Memory Server uses the master address space and starts, controls, and delegates work to the auxiliary (AUX) address spaces.
+The Cross Memory Server uses the angel process server address space and starts, controls, and delegates work to the auxiliary (AUX) address spaces.

 An example use case would be a system service that requires supervisor state but cannot run in cross-memory mode.
 The service can run in an AUX address space and be invoked by the Cross Memory Server, which acts as a proxy for unauthorized users of the service.